crypto7world/btc-heritage/README.md

 Usually, protecting yourself against those situations require one or more trusted third-party with whom you share control of your coins to various degrees.
 The **Heritage wallet** offers a solution without such compromise: you retain exclusive control of your coins.

+The 3 crates roles are:

+- The `btc-heritage` library provides the fundations of the on-chain management, i.e. generating and tracking addresses, synchronizing with the blockchain, creating PSBT, basicaly everything not related to the private keys of the wallet;
+- The `btc-heritage-wallet` library builds upon `btc-heritage` to add the features required to build a complete wallet software, most notably private keys management and signing capabilities;
+- The `heritage-service-api-client` library exposes serializable types to communicate with the Heritage service API (see [btcherit.com][heritage-wallet-service]).

 ## Usage

 Visit [btcherit.com][heritage-wallet-service], the online service built upon the `btc-heritage` library, to start using the **Heritage wallet** and learn more.

-You will need to install the [heritage-cli](https://github.com/crypto7world/heritage-cli).
+You will need to install the [heritage-cli] to manage your wallet's private keys.

-The project is a Most Valuable Product (MVP) right now: I use it to manage my own BTC confidently and so can you.
-But for now only one use-case is available: using the public service [btcherit.com][heritage-wallet-service] for the on-chain wallet management and the [heritage-cli](https://github.com/crypto7world/heritage-cli) for key management, preferably with a [Ledger](https://www.ledger.com/) hardware-wallet device.
+The project is in a beta-phase: I use it to manage my own BTC confidently and so can you.

 While I hope the [btcherit.com][heritage-wallet-service] service will help me pay my bills, I do not wish to lock users in and it is very important for me to allow people to manage their coins on their own if they wish to.
-So if you do not wish to use an online service, star/watch the project and be patient: it is coming before the end of 2024!
+So if you do not wish to use an online service, you can use only the [heritage-cli] with your own Bitcoin or Electrum node for synchronization!

 <p align="right">(<a href="#top">back to top</a>)</p>